bquast/decompr-article/README.md

 Wang Wei Zhu decomposition
 --------------------------

-We can now decompose the elements using the Wang-Wei-Zhu (or source) decomposition.
+We can now decompose the elements using the Wang-Wei-Zhu decomposition.

     w <- wwz( elements )